plain.pageviews

 • Standard web pages viewed by users

-• Getting accurate client-side information (full URL, page title, client timestamp)
+• Getting accurate client-side information (full URL with hash fragments, page title)

 • Automatically tracking without adding code to every view